-We strive to prepare our students to participate in the discoveries and challenges of the future with the foundations of wisdom, personal discipline, and enlightenment.

-We are dedicated to nurturing the unique nature and potential of each student, and are committed to building a school community enhanced by diversity in the areas of disability, class, age, sexual orientation, gender, race, religion, and socio-economic status.
-Topeka Collegiate does not teach from a religious doctrine nor does it have any religious affiliation.
+Topeka Collegiate strives to prepare its students to participate in the discoveries and challenges of the future with the foundations of wisdom, personal discipline and enlightenment.
+The school is dedicated to nurturing the unique nature and potential of each student and is committed to building a school community enhanced by diversity in the areas of disability, age, sexual orientation, gender, race, religion, and socio-economic status.
+Topeka Collegiate does not teach religious doctrines nor does it have any religious affiliation.

-Topeka Collegiate fosters a love of learning by encouraging the development of leadership skills and a sense of responsibility to the community, and teaching the skills necessary to obtain knowledge and understanding of self, humanity, and the physical world.
-Toward these ends, the study of critical thinking and communication in the areas of language arts, mathematics, science, social studies, world languages, fine arts, and physical well-being are embraced, studied, and celebrated.
+Topeka Collegiate's mission is pursued by fostering enthusiasm for learning, encouraging the development of leadership skills and a sense of responsibility to the community and teaching the skills necessary to obtain knowledge and understanding of self, humanity and the physical world.
+Toward these ends, students study critical thinking, communication, and the subject areas of English, mathematics, science, social studies, world languages, fine arts and physical education.